VoidForge/seria-syntax-support/README.md

 A simple syntax highlighting plugin for .seria files of Haaf's Game Engine, most famously used by the video game HighFleet.

+* To start using your extension with Visual Studio Code copy it into the `<user home>/.vscode/extensions` folder and restart Code.

 ## Known Issues

 The author is not even a real programmer and everything is stolen from the internet without proper credit.